Home » Discovering LGBTQ+ Sitges, Spain

 SLEEP

 Such a delightful beach town as Sitges has plenty of lodging options.
 Many travelers opt for longer stays in short-term apartment rentals and B&Bs.
 But for an excellent, four-star hotel right on San Sebastian Beach, try URH Playa Sitges (Carrer de Port Alegre 53.
 Tel: +34-93-894-8676. urhsitgesplayahotel.com), with a small shady pool, breakfast by the beach, and fantastic modern rooms, many with balconies.
 Near the train station, but only a short walk to the beach, is Hotel Liberty (Carrer de l’Illa de Cuba 45.
 Tel: +34-93-676-6950. libertyhotelsitges.com), an affordable boutique property with a lovely courtyard where guests can enjoy breakfast until noon daily.
-It’s the kind of place that, like much of Sitges, will make you feel instantly at home.
+It’s the kind of place, like much of Sitges, that will make you feel instantly at home.

 You may also enjoy